MinavKaria/Rock-Paper-Scissor-React/README.md

 # Rock-Paper-Scissor-React
-This is My First React Project.
+This is My First React Project with Firebase